oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

   ![](./images/phoenix-all-plangroups.png)

-3. Plan groups can be reordered as per the switchover workflow requirement.
+3.Plan groups can be reordered as per the switchover workflow requirement.
 As part of Mushop Switchover plan, we would like to execute **Remove Primary Load Balancer Backends** plan group after the **Built-In Prechecks** plan group.
 Use the **Actions** after the Add group and select **Reorder groups**

   ![](./images/phoenix-reorder-groups.png)

-4. Go to **Remove Primary Load Balancer Backends** plan group, use the move up **^** symbol and keep moving up the **Remove Primary Load Balancer Backends** plan group and place it after **Built-In Prechecks** plan group.
+4.Go to **Remove Primary Load Balancer Backends** plan group, use the move up **^** symbol and keep moving up the **Remove Primary Load Balancer Backends** plan group and place it after **Built-In Prechecks** plan group.
 This is very important so that we execute the plan groups in right order.
 Verify and hit **Save changes**

   ![](./images/phoenix-plangrp-moving.png)
   ![](./images/phoenix-plangrp-moved.png)

-5. You should be able to see **Remove Primary Load Balancer Backends** plan group moved after **Built-In Prechecks** plan group.
+5.You should be able to see **Remove Primary Load Balancer Backends** plan group moved after **Built-In Prechecks** plan group.

     ![](./images/phoenix-final-plan.png)